-Other income for the fiscal years ended June 30, 2016 and 2015 was \$119,274 and \$68,050, respectively.
-The increase is due to an increase in scrap sales offset by a slight decrease in interest income.
+Other income for the fiscal years ended June 30, 2017 and 2016 remained relatively consistent at \$124,949 and \$119,274, respectively.
 Interest income is a function of the level of investments and investment strategies which generally tend to be conservative.

-The effective income tax rate has remained consistent with the prior year and was 28.8% in fiscal 2016 and 29.2% in fiscal 2015.
+The effective income tax rate was 31.2% in fiscal year 2017 and 28.8% in fiscal year 2016.
 The effective tax rate is less than the statutory tax rate mainly due to the benefit the Company receives on its "qualified production activities" under The American Jobs Creation Act of 2004 and the benefit derived from the dividends paid on allocated ESOP shares.

-Net income for fiscal 2016, was \$3,175,801 or \$1.39 and \$1.38 per share, basic and diluted, respectively, compared to net income of \$3,183,127 or \$1.40 and \$1.39 per share, basic and diluted, respectively, for fiscal 2015.
-The decrease in net income per share for the twelve months ended June 30, 2016, was primarily due to higher selling, general and administrative expenses offset by an increase in sales and the gross profit percentage resulting from product mix.
-Also, impacting the comparison is a prior year favorable one-time \$560,000 reduction to cost of sales referred to above.
+Net income for fiscal year 2017 was \$1,135,736 or \$0.49 per share, basic and diluted, compared to net income of \$3,175,801 or \$1.39 and \$1.38 per share, basic and diluted, respectively, for fiscal year 2016.
+The decrease in net income per share for the twelve months ended June 30, 2017, was primarily due to lower gross profit resulting from lower sales and lower gross profit percentage resulting from product mix, competition, and the increase in expenditures related to engineering design investments made by the Company.